resource-disaggregation/jiffy/docs/src/quick_start.md

 # Quick Start

-In this Quick Start, we will take a look at how to download and setup Jiffy, load some sample data, and query it.
+In this Quick Start, we will take a look at how to download and setup Jiffy, create some data structure to store data, and query it.

-TODO: need accurate usage description

 ## Pre-requisites